 📖 Recipe

-How to Make Perfect Iced Tea
+How to Make Perfect Iced Tea with Lipton Tea Bags

 Ingredients

-- 8 cups water, divided in half
+- 8 cups water divided in half

-- 6 standard-size Lipton tea bags
+- 6 Lipton black tea bags standard size (or 2 family-size Lipton tea bags)

-- 3 tablespoons sugar, optional
+- 3 tablespoons sugar optional

 Instructions

 - Pour boiling water into pitcher.
 Make sure tea bags are in the water, so they can steep.
+Dunk them a couple times, then drape strings over the side of the pitcher, if possible.

-- Allow to steep for 20 minutes.
+- Allow the tea to steep for 20 minutes on the counter.

 Helen says